Ruisi-Lu/HSL-Gateway/README.md

 > **Vibe Code** edition.

 HSL Gateway is a high-performance, production-ready gRPC service designed to bridge industrial devices (Siemens S7, Modbus TCP) with modern IT systems.
-Built on **.NET 8**, it leverages the **HslCommunication** library to poll devices efficiently and exposes real-time data via a **gRPC** interface.
+Built on **.NET 10 LTS**, it leverages the **HslCommunication** library to poll devices efficiently and exposes real-time data via a **gRPC** interface.

 ## 🚀 Features